-The multifaceted Manufacturing Policy Initiative at the Indiana University O’Neill School of Public and Environmental Affairs studies challenges facing the U.S. manufacturing sector, assesses public policies that impact the industry, and identifies policy options for enhancing this vital component of the U.S. economy.
+The multifaceted Manufacturing Policy Initiative studies challenges facing the U.S. manufacturing sector, assesses public policies that impact the industry, and identifies policy options for enhancing this vital component of the U.S. economy.

 The Initiative serves as a source of objective, state-of-the-art information; offers analysis and recommendations on public policy issues affecting U.S. manufacturing; and is a resource for policy makers, manufacturers, the workforce, and other academics.

-O’Neill is currently the No. 1 ranked public affairs school in the country.
-The Initiative draws on O’Neill’s expertise in public and environmental policy as well as international trade, entrepreneurship, regulatory analysis and other disciplines, including the expertise of other academic institutions, focusing on these fundamental questions:
+MPI is among numerous research center at the Indiana University Public Policy Institute and the O’Neill School of Public and Environmental Affairs, the No. 2 ranked public affairs school in the country.
+MPI draws on O’Neill’s expertise in public and environmental policy as well as international trade, entrepreneurship, regulatory analysis and other disciplines, including the expertise of other academic institutions, focusing on these fundamental questions:

 - How does U.S. public policy impact productivity and economic growth?